appfoundry/Reliant/README.md

 ### xCode Snippets

-We have provided some snippets to easly create the signature to create singletons in the configurator class
+We have provided some snippets to easily create the signature to create singletons in the configurator class.

 These can be found here: [xCode Snippets](https://github.com/idamediafoundry/Reliant/tree/master/xCode%20Snippets)

-You can install these by downloading these snippets and placing them in the following folder
+You can install these by downloading these snippets and placing them in the following folder:

 ```
 ~/Library/Developer/Xcode/UserData/CodeSnippets/